benfoxall/benfoxall.github.com/_posts/2025-08-19-offline-qr-codes.md

 qs.send("Hello World!");
 ```

-Something that feels awkward is having to close the page to stop the camera.
-Having some UI for pausing the socket might make this feel less intrusive.
+One area that could do with improvement is that you have to close the page to stop the camera.
+Having some UI for pausing the socket might make this feel more natural.

 🕹️ There's some demos online at [remotehack.space/QR-TX][QRSocket] and [source on github][source].